Juhi Chawla

-After winning the 1984 Miss India beauty pageant at age 16, Chawla made her acting debut with a brief appearance in the film Sultanat (1986), and had her breakthrough role in the tragic romance film Qayamat Se Qayamat Tak (1988), which earned her the Filmfare Award for Best Female Debut.
-She propelled her career forward with starring roles in Lootere (1993), Aaina (1993), Darr (1993), and Hum Hain Rahi Pyar Ke (1993), for which she won the Filmfare Award for Best Actress.
+After winning the 1984 Miss India beauty pageant, Chawla made her acting debut with a brief appearance in the Hindi film Sultanat (1986), and had her breakthrough role in the tragic romance film Qayamat Se Qayamat Tak (1988), which earned her the Filmfare Award for Best Female Debut.
+The year 1993 was key in her career, as she gained recognition for her starring roles in Lootere, Aaina, Darr, and Hum Hain Rahi Pyar Ke, winning the Filmfare Award for Best Actress for the lattermost.
 Further success came in 1997 with Deewana Mastana, Yes Boss, and Ishq.

-The following decade, Chawla was willing to play against type and began working with independent filmmakers in art-house projects, garnering critical acclaim for her performances in Jhankaar Beats (2003), 3 Deewarein (2003), My Brother Nikhil (2005), I Am (2011) and Gulaab Gang (2014).
-Moreover, she starred in several Punjabi films, including the biopics Shaheed Udham Singh (2000), Des Hoyaa Pardes (2004), Waris Shah: Ishq Daa Waaris (2006) and Sukhmani – Hope for Life (2010).
+In the following decade, Chawla began playing against type in art-house projects, garnering critical acclaim for her performances in Jhankaar Beats (2003), 3 Deewarein (2003), My Brother Nikhil (2005), I Am (2011) and Gulaab Gang (2014).
+She also starred in several Punjabi films, including the biopics Shaheed Udham Singh (2000), Des Hoyaa Pardes (2004), Waris Shah: Ishq Daa Waaris (2006) and Sukhmani – Hope for Life (2010).
+Among her television work, she was a talent judge on the third season of the dance reality show Jhalak Dikhhla Jaa (2009) and had supporting roles in the streaming series Hush Hush (2022) and The Railway Men (2023).

 Chawla has been married to industrialist Jay Mehta since 1995, with whom she has two children.
 Along with her husband and Shah Rukh Khan, she is the co-owner of the Indian Premier League cricket team Kolkata Knight Riders.
-Along with Khan, she co-founded the production company Dreamz Unlimited, which produced three films, starting with their self-starring Phir Bhi Dil Hai Hindustani (2000).
-Among her television work, she was a talent judge on the third season of the dance reality show Jhalak Dikhhla Jaa.
+Along with Khan, she co-founded the production company Dreamz Unlimited, which produced three films, beginning with their self-starring Phir Bhi Dil Hai Hindustani (2000).

 Early life

-Juhi Chawla was born on 13 November 1967, and raised in Ambala, Haryana, India.
+Juhi Chawla was born in Ambala, Haryana on 13 November 1967.
 Her father was an officer of the Indian Revenue Service (IRS).
 She completed her schooling at Fort Convent School, Bombay (present-day Mumbai), and graduated from Sydenham College, Bombay.
 Chawla was the winner of the Miss India title in 1984.
 She also won the Best Costume Award at the Miss Universe contest in 1984.

 Career

-1980s: Debut and breakthrough
+Breakthrough (1986–1990)

+Chawla's debut role in Bollywood was a small part in the 1986 film Sultanat.
+In 1987, she starred in Kannada-Tamil bilingual film Premaloka (Paruva Ragam in Tamil) directed and produced by V Ravichandran.
+The Kannada version turned out to be a major commercial success and proved to be a break-through film for the lead cast and technical crew.